UDOOboard/Vision-Docs/docs/04_Basic_Setup/04_Remote_Desktop_(VNC).md

 Windows 10 comes with a Remote Desktop Server already installed.
 The PC must be running Windows 10 Pro/Education/Enterprise.
 If you Windows 10 version is the Home you can not access it remotely.
-You need to turn on the Remote Desktop feature on the UDOO Vision in this way:
+You need to turn on the Remote Desktop feature on the UDOO VISION in this way:

 1. Right-Click the **Start** button and go to **System**
 2. In the Left Menu click on **Remote settings**